BluMuOSH/PiFanLid/README.md

 4. base current limiting resistor (1k works well)
 5. freewheeling diode (1N4001 for example)
 6. 2x20 pin header socket (available from adafruit.
 The extra tall version is recommended.)
 7. standoffs to support the PCB.
-You can get away with two, but four is better.
+4 is best.
+2 is OK.
+You can get away with none if you handle carefully.

+fan-ctrl.py is a python script that will control the speed of the fan depending on the temperature of the CPU. fan-ctrl.sh is a shell script that can be used to start fan-ctrl.py at boot up.
+See Pi Lid Assembly and Installation.pdf for instructions.

 Aerandir14 wrote an excellent description of the circuit.
 It can be found at https://www.instructables.com/id/PWM-Regulated-Fan-Based-on-CPU-Temperature-for-Ras/

+My python code is based loosely on his.